Advertiser Disclosure

-Credit card applicants today have a lot of options to choose from.
-The fact that there are so many options makes it difficult to make a decision.
+Credit card applicants today have plenty of options to choose from.
+The fact that there are so many options makes it difficult to decide.
 In terms of perks, what should you look for?
 What is the value of annual fees?

 There is no one-size-fits-all credit card, so your friend’s best credit card may be different from yours.